callat-qcd/django-gvar/README.md

 ### Usage in forms

-For web-froms, the default widget for `GVarField`s are text areas.
+For web-forms, the default widget for `GVarField`s are text areas.
 Currently, the form supports single numbers and arrays as input.
 These forms utilize custom syntax to convert the input to `GVars`:

-* GVars without correlations are can specified by lists of numbers where parenthesis specify standard deviations
+* GVars without correlations are can specified by lists of numbers where parenthesis define standard deviations
 ```text
 1(2), 3(4), ...
 ```
-* GVars with correlations are specified as arrays of mean values and the covariance matrix seperated by a `|`
+* GVars with correlations are specified as arrays of mean values and the covariance matrix separated by a `|`
 ```text
 [1, 2] | [[1, 2], [2, 3]]
 ```